 Does the tail always follow behind a comet ?

-This diagram from NASA shows how a comet develops a tail as it nears the sun.
 Another misconception about comets is that as they hurtle through space the tail follows behind.
 In fact the tail is caused by the solar winds so it always points away from the sun.
 This means that as the comet moves away from the sun the tail is pushed out in front of it.

 Who or what are comets named after ?

-Edmund Halley correctly predicted the return of the comet that now bears his name.
-Unfortunately he died before his theory was proven Comets are generally named after the person or persons that discovered them.
+Comets are generally named after the person or persons that discovered them.
 The Hale-Bopp comet that appeared bright in our skies in 1997 was discovered in 1995 by Alan Hale and Thomas Bopp.
 Many comets are discovered by amateur astronomers.
 While the most powerful telescopes are focused on specific objects at very high power, it is the thousands of amateurs using smaller telescopes to scan the skies that usually see new comets for the first time.
 Astronomy is the last area of science where amateurs can make major scientific contributions from their own homes.

 Is earth in danger of colliding with a comet ?